Bud Cauley betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Bud Cauley of the United States hits an approach shot on the third hole during the final round of the Grant Thornton Invitational 2025 at Tiburon Golf Club on December 14, 2025 in Naples, Florida.
+(Sam Navarro/Getty Images)

-Bud Cauley finished tied for 30th at 9-under in his most recent appearance at this tournament.
+Bud Cauley finished tied for 30th at nine-under the last time he played in this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving on that result at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Cauley's recent history at the Sony Open in Hawaii